 First Year

 Fall Winter

-ANTH 102 Elective or ANTH 200
+HIST 190 HIST 191

-Elective (for academic breadth) Elective (for academic breadth)
+UNIV 103 (recommended) Elective (for academic breadth)

 Elective (for academic breadth) Elective

-Elective Elective
+Elective (for academic breadth) Elective

 Elective Elective

 This is a guide only; coursework will vary each year according to the semester that certain courses are offered.
 It will be important to check in with your Student Advisor with regard to course progression.